 - 8.1.
-Competition shall be conducted as per the schedule below. - 8.2.
-Alterations at the discretion of the Host Society must be approved by the AWGIC.

-8.3.
-For details on the Host Society's process for developing competition schedules and their responsibilities in developing the schedule, please refer to Appendix g.
+It is recommended that the competition be conducted as per the schedule below. - 8.2.
+Alterations at the discretion of the Host Society must be approved by the AWGIC. - 8.3.
+For details on the Host Society's process for developing competition schedules and their responsibilities in developing the schedule, please refer to Appendix G.